jbms/sphinx-immaterial/_sources/external_cpp_references.rst.txt

 .. confval:: external_cpp_references

-   :python:`dict[str, ExternalCppReference]`, specifying for each `str` symbol name a dictionary specifying the URL, object type, and description
+   Specifies for each symbol name a dictionary specifying the URL, object type, and description type:
-   type:

    .. code-block:: python